JoshuaVandaele/Lua-Utilities-Snippets/Home.md

 Hello!
 And welcome to the Utils wiki!
-Here you can find documentations about each functions!</br>if one is missing create an issue or contact me!
+Here you can find documentations about each functions!
+if one is missing create an issue or contact me!
 * [String library](https://github.com/TheJoshua974/Utils/wiki/String)
 * [Math library](https://github.com/TheJoshua974/Utils/wiki/Math)
 * [Table library](https://github.com/TheJoshua974/Utils/wiki/Tables)